NotArb/Jupiter/BOTCONFIG.md

 ## Strategy Fields

-The following fields are used in the strategy configuration:
+The following fields can be used in strategy configuration:

 - `wrap_unwrap_sol`: Whether to automatically wrap and unwrap SOL for transactions.
 - `min_spend`: The minimum amount to spend per swap operation.